Judy Moody and the Not Bummer Summer: Development

 Couple Sarah Siegel-Magness and Gary Magness of Smokewood Entertainment, after finishing Precious (2009), planned their next project to be an adaptation of a Judy Moody novel after their daughter read one.
 The books made Sarah Siegel-Magness feel nostalgic, and she appreciated the titular character for being someone "any girl in America can aspire to. [...]
 She takes everyday scenarios and turns them into something magical."
 It took close to a year to purchase the rights, which were bought on May 5, 2010 following a meeting between the couple and Judy Moody author Megan McDonald, and the couple had plans to make a franchise out of the film.
 On February 1, 2011, Relativity Media, a distributor with thrillers and adult comedy films in most of its line-up, acquired rights to domestically distribute Judy Moody and the Not Bummer Summer.

 As Siegel-Magness revealed her vision for Judy's actress, "I wanted a fresh face, someone who is not yet established, a young girl with a twinkle in her eye."
 Despite auditioning several actresses for the role of Judy, the studio failed to find a suitable one; a producer instructed Megan McDonald to look for one, and after some online research, the author found an image of Jordana Beatty: "I saw this wild, crazy red hair and this big smile and said, 'That's IT!
 It's her!'"
 McDonald had little expectations the producers would have her join; however, following a Skype audition, she was cast on July 21, 2010, for her "natural enthusiasm, humor and charismatic charm," reasoned Sarah Siegel-Magness.

 Not counting a cancelled adaptation of Eloise in Paris (1957), Judy Moody and the Not Bummer Summer was Beatty's first lead role in a film.
 Beatty was a fan of all the Judy Moody books, reading them two times before she was cast.
 Being on set with other crew and actors who were American helped the Australian child actress develop an American accent for the character.
 McDonald was the most focused on Judy's actress not over-acting her mood swings: "If you exaggerate the moodiness just a little too much it can become kind of obnoxious.
 I was most worried that we'd get someone who would overplay the moods."

 According to Jaleel White, "John Schultz told me to try to be part Richard Pryor and part Mister Rogers.
 I don't know what the heck that is even now, and I already completed the role."

+Gayla Goehl served as Acting Coach during two weeks of preproduction with the young cast and for the entire filming on-set.